deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 1. King of the Jungle
 2. Fastest animal
-3. Bird who can see clearly even in the dark
+3. Bird that can see clearly even in the dark

-You can also vizualize these images with their score easily with below code.
+You can also easily vizualize these images together with their score using this code: